 Renew seeks to identify and gain funds which are transferred to PRWOP for the continuation of its work and development.
 The project is run locally by the project manager, Chief Park Ranger Jean Pierre Jobogo Mirindi, and has been in operation for a number of years receiving small amounts of funding from various funders.
 Together, we share a vision of hope and success with our partner project whilst being aware of the need for gradual development in order to achieve short and long term successes.
 As such, the charity’s objectives are modest and tempered by realistic expectations.

 The general aim of PRWOP is to provide a means towards establishing independent livelihoods for the widows of Park Rangers who lost their lives in work related incidents; and access to primary school education for their orphaned children.
 Jean Pierre Jobogo Mirindi, the Project Manager, is based in DRC and oversees and delivers the project’s work supported by the Scottish based charity Renew and other independent providers.
 Various project streams have been initiated over the past 4-5 years of the project’s development.
 The streams are designed to deliver achievable, sustainable outcomes for the women and children.
 To date these have included: sewing initiatives, catering, livestock rearing and access to primary school for the children.
 The delivery of the project includes provision of goods, materials, training and support for the women and school fees, uniforms, school bags and books for the children.
 The project sources all supplies locally where possible and engages with local training providers and professional expertise (such as veterinary support for livestock).
-Development streams under consideration include: milling, oil pressing, mushroom agriculture and knowledge and skill share excursions to similar successful enterprises in neighboring regions.
+Development streams under consideration include: milling, oil pressing, mushroom agriculture and knowledge and skill share excursions to similar successful enterprises in neighbouring regions.
 The women are encouraged to form cooperatives in their area where possible, nominating a spokesperson and sharing responsibility for decision making.
 It is hoped that successful cooperatives will eventually be able to register as associations in their own right.

 The primary beneficiaries are the widows of park rangers and their children.
 The number of beneficiaries is determined by which project stream is selected and the size of the funding grant.
 An indication of how many people receive assistance is estimated in the project cost break down.
 In addition, enabling the widows and orphans to find independent means of livelihood and access to education also brings benefits to the community in which they reside, promoting social cohesion and income generation.

-Monitoring & management
+Monitoring & Management

 The project is managed onsite by Project Manager with support from assistants as required.
 Renew works directly with the Project Manager to support the planning, delivery and reporting process.
 Monitoring is an ongoing activity tracking the outcome of the project’s work.
 Written reports are required against funding grants once the project has been delivered with evidence of how the funds have been utilized.
 Renew reports to OSCR, the Scottish charity regulator, on an annual basis in compliance with their regulations.

-Through the continued partnership between Renew and PRWOP we are supporting individuals and communities in short and long term sustainable endeavors and acknowledging the vital but dangerous work of Park Rangers in protecting wildlife and nature reserves.
+Through the continued partnership between Renew and PRWOP we are supporting individuals and communities in short and long term sustainable endeavours and acknowledging the vital but dangerous work of Park Rangers in protecting wildlife and nature reserves.

 Despite the country’s potential economic earning power from immeasurable wealth of natural resources, the life of the majority of the Congolese population is poverty stricken.
 More than 60% of the population live in rural areas, and although 80% of the population are involved in agriculture, food security remains a national problem.
 Lack of adequate education has produced a current illiteracy rate of 65%.
 It is reported that one thousand people are dying every day due to violence, displacement, poverty, malnutrition and disease, contributed to by the lack of adequate infrastructure, bad governance, corruption, social injustice, gender inequality and conflict of interests.
 For more information visit http://www.easterncongo.org/about-drc/history-of-the-conflict